decima/kip/README.md

 - A good markdown extensions for making diagram, styling, links and more
 - A nice homepage for making thing accessible easily
 - An easy way to import / export data from it
-- A reliable way  way to store data by using a database and not just files

 ## Getting started